jtstothard/Dangerous-Magic-and-Aywin-Magleth/content/Notes/Session 6.md

 - **Bertrum Investigation:** Lharamit found a dagger and disturbing tongue-cutting drawing in his house, but escape went badly (fell through roof)
 - **Party Split:** Robin used _Command_ on Gralstak; Threecie and Lharamit stormed off furious about mind-control magic
 - **Consequences:** Robin and Lyra got official warnings from Marius; party is fractured over ethics
-- **Current Status:** Manmosu gone, Foxtrot is main suspect, no murder weapon found, Lyra has master keys to town
+- **Current Status:** Manmosu gone, Foxtrot is main suspect, no murder weapon found